4d/4d-for-ios/docs/Data-Formatter-Create.md

 ### Tintable color

-To optimize the color contrast of your black and white images on your app depending on the color mode (light or dark), you can set the image as follows. atomatically adapt them, thanks to the ```"tintable": true``` code line:
+To optimize the color contrast of your black and white images on your app depending on the color mode (light or dark), you can set the images as follows, with the ```"tintable": true``` code line:

 ```json
 {